Dana 60

-The Dana/Spicer Model 60 is an automotive axle manufactured by Dana Holding Corporation and used in OEM pickup and limited passenger car applications by Chevrolet, Dodge, Chrysler, Jeep, Ford and Land Rover.
+The Dana/Spicer Model 60 is an automotive axle manufactured by Dana Incorporated and used in OEM pickup and limited passenger car applications by Chevrolet, Dodge, Chrysler, Jeep, Ford and Land Rover.
 There are front and rear versions of the Dana 60.
 It can be readily identified by its straight axle tubes, 10 bolt asymmetrical cover, and a "60" cast into the housing.
 Gross axle weight ratings are often lowered by the vehicle manufacturer for safety and tire reasons.
 They are also lowered to reduce loads on other powertrain components such as transmissions and transfer cases.

 Dana 60 Axles are also increasingly swapped into many custom offroad applications to accommodate larger tires and deep compound gearing with locking differentials.